lunanfoldomics/Cinnamon-GUI/README.md

 We welcome contributions from the community.
 If you are interested in contributing to CINNAMON-GUI, please read our `CONTRIBUTING.md` file for guidelines on how to get started.

 ## License
+# SPDX-License-Identifier: AGPL-3.0-only
 This project is licensed under the terms of the GNU Affero General Public License version 3.
 See the LICENSE file in the root directory of the repository for details.

+#### Developed by Lunan Foldomics LLC, Copyright (C) 2024

+Disclaimer: the software use is intended ONLY for experimental purposes, not for clinical.

+For more information, visit our website: [Lunan Foldomics LLC](http://www.lunanfoldomicsllc.com/)

 ### Contact
 For support or inquiries, please contact us via email at [lucazammataro@lunanfoldomicsllc.com](mailto:lucazammataro@lunanfoldomicsllc.com) or  at [info@lunanfoldomicsllc.com](mailto:info@lunanfoldomicsllc.com) or visit the contact page on our website.